Unbiased Directed Object Attention Graph for Object Navigation: Proposed Method

 \subsubsection{Intrinsic Object Graph}

 The intrinsic object graph represents the ubiquitous intrinsic relationships between objects.
 For example, a mouse and a laptop have a strong inherent relationship.
-When we see a laptop, we can deduce that a mouse is likely near it.
-Here, we define a learnable fixed-size matrix $ G_n \in \mathbb{R}^{N \times N}$ to represent the intrinsic object graph, where $N$ is the number of objects.
-As the agent uses reinforcement learning to continuously explore a large number of different environments, $G_n$ gradually tends to be reasonable and stable. $G_n$ is fixed during testing.
+Here, we define a learnable matrix $ G_n \in \mathbb{R}^{N \times N}$ to represent the intrinsic object graph, where $N$ is the number of objects.
+As the agent uses reinforcement learning to continuously explore different environments, $G_n$ gradually tends to be reasonable and stable. $G_n$ is fixed during testing.
 Each edge between objects in $G_n$ is bidirectional.
-The end node of an edge represents the target object $p$ being sought, while the start node of the edge represents the object that needs to be assigned attention.
+The end node of an edge represents the target object $p$, while the start node of the edge represents the object that needs to be assigned attention.
 Therefore, the weight of each directed edge represents the intrinsic correlation between an object $q \in P$ and the target object $p \in P$.
-Each row of $G_n$ is normalized using SoftMax, as in \cite{wang2018non}, to ensure that the sum of all edge values connected to a target node is 1.
+Each row of $G_n$ is normalized using SoftMax to ensure that the sum of all edge values connected to a target node is 1.